MojeZcg/ReactDjango-Blog/README.md

 ## License

-This project is open-source and available under the [MIT License](./LICENSE).
+This project is open-source and available under the [Apache-2.0 LICENCE](./LICENSE).